 Solariums can either be freestanding or attached to the house and are typically built entirely of glass, except for the frame that holds these floor-to-ceiling windows in place.
 The frames are often built using vinyl, aluminum or wood.

 For the holidays, I had a clear dome from Canada Lux installed on my property.
-I used it for holiday decor, but it can be used as a greenhouse, kid’s play area, a dining area, or more.
+I used it for holiday decor, but it can be used as a greenhouse, kid’s play area, dining area, or more.

 What is the Difference Between a Three-Season and a Four-Season Sunroom?